 PASS/D/FAIL GRADING - Students may take courses Pass/D/Fail, but only with the instructor’s permission.
 Faculty are not obligated to grant approval but are advised to cover this in the syllabus.
 Students have the first four weeks of class to make this decision and must do so on a drop/add form through the Registrar’s office or Registrar’s webpage under Student Forms.
 After students have declared a major, they may not take courses on a P/D/F basis in the department of their major or in other courses required for that major.

-PETITIONS ‑ Students may petition for an exception to any academic rule except those regarding Commencement.
-The petition must include a request from the student and statements from the student's advisor and any other person who might shed light on the situation.
+PETITIONS ‑ Except for rules regarding Commencement, students may petition for an exception to an academic rule under extenuating circumstances.
+The petition must include a request from the student and statements from the student's advisor and any other person who might shed light on the extenuating nature of the situation.
 Complete instructions for submitting a petition may be found at the Registrar's web site under “Student Forms.”
-If you receive a copy of a student petition (via e‑mail), the sender’s name will be Phaedra Fawcett in the Registrar’s office, simply REPLY to Phaedra so that it will find its way to the Petitions Committee.
-Your comments may be supportive of the petition or may argue against it; just provide your view of the matter.
-No petition is routine; never assume that one will be granted.
-Students should always continue to participate in class as if the petition will be denied.
-Please do not give assurances to students that could lead to their disappointment.
+If you receive a copy of a student petition (via e mail), the sender’s name will be Phaedra Fawcett in the Registrar’s office.
+Simply REPLY to Ms. Fawcett, and your statement will find its way to the Petitions Committee.
+Your comments may either be supportive of the petition or argue against it; please provide your view of the matter in as complete a manner as possible.
+No petition is routine or guaranteed; neither students nor faculty should ever assume that one will be granted.
+Students should always continue to participate in class with the understanding that the petition is not approved until approval has been granted.
+Please do not give any assurances to students that could lead to their disappointment.

 READING PERIODS ‑ During Reading Days designated in the College calendar, no class sessions, tests or assignments may be required.
-Reading days for the fall semester are October Break; 10-11, December 14 and 15, 8:00-5:00 on Dec.18, and for the spring semester, May 3 and 4, 8:00-5:00 on May 7.
+Reading days for the fall semester are October Break; October 9-10, 2014, December 13 and 14, and 8:00-5:00 on December 17, 2014 and for the spring semester, May 2 and 3, and 8:00-5:00 on May 6.
 An exception is made in the case of honors examinations, which may be scheduled during reading periods.